rabauke/mpl/doc/README.md

 communicator.
 Communicators manage the message exchange between different processes, i.e., messages are sent and received with the help of a communicator.

-The MPL envirionment provides a global default communicator `comm_world`, which will be used in the following Hello-World program.
+The MPL environment provides a global default communicator `comm_world`, which will be used in the following Hello-World program.
 The program prints out some information about each process:
 * its rank,